← Back to Research

-My central estimate is that weekly paid rides reach 775,000 at the Q4 2026 median (p10 500,000, p90 1.15 million), short of co-CEO Tekedra Mawakana's one-million target stated in February (Bloomberg).
-Waymo sat at 500,000 weekly rides at Q1 earnings (CNBC).
+My central estimate is that weekly paid rides reach 713,000 at the Q4 2026 median (p10 537,000, p90 1.0 million), short of co-CEO Tekedra Mawakana's one-million target stated in February (Bloomberg).
+Waymo sat at 500,000 weekly rides at Q1 earnings (CNBC), and at Q2 earnings on July 22 Alphabet cited the same "past 500,000" milestone rather than a new number (Alphabet), which reads as a flat quarter and is the main reason my median edged down rather than up.

-I predict first paid public ride in Waymo's new car, the Ojai, arrives around October 1, 2026 at the median (p10 July 20, p90 March 15, 2027).
-FY2026 Other Bets operating loss lands at $8.5B at the median, up from about $5.5B in 2025.
-The first paid driverless ride in London arrives around August 2027 at the median, with a p90 stretching to September 2028.
+The first paid public ride in Waymo's new car, the Ojai, has now happened.
+Waymo began charging for Ojai rides in Phoenix on July 29, 2026, per its rider notices and multiple independent rider reports (r/waymo).
+My May forecast put the median at October 1 with a p10 of July 20, so the actual landed inside my 80% range, about two months ahead of my central estimate.
+I grade that call below.
+FY2026 Other Bets operating loss lands at $8.2B at the median, up from about $5.5B in 2025.
+The first paid driverless ride in London arrives around November 2027 at the median, with a p90 now stretching to late 2029.

 Overall, I think Waymo's $126 billion implied valuation from their February 2026 fundraise modestly overvalues the company.